wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 **M:**&ensp;Look at it in terms of awareness.
 Wider and deeper consciousness is higher.
 All that lives works for protecting, perpetuating and expanding consciousness.
 This is the world’s sole meaning and purpose.
 It is the very essence of <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span> — ever raising the level of consciousness, discovery of new dimensions with their properties, qualities and powers.
 In that sense the entire universe becomes a school of *yoga* (<span data-tippy-content="The field for <em>yoga</em>, the physical body in a philosophical sense (<em>kshetra</em>, field).">yogakshetra</span>).

-**Q:**&ensp;Is perfection the destiny of all human beings?
+**Q:**&ensp;Is perfection the destiny of all human beïngs?

-**M:**&ensp;Of all living beings — ultimately.
+**M:**&ensp;Of all living beïngs — ultimately.
 The possibility becomes a certainty when the notion of enlightenment appears in the mind.
-Once a living being has heard and understood that deliverance is within his reach, he will never forget, for it is the first message from within.
+Once a living beïng has heard and understood that deliverance is within his reach, he will never forget, for it is the first message from within.
 It will take root and grow and in due course take the blessed shape of the *guru*.

 **Q:**&ensp;So all we are concerned with is the redemption of the mind?